slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ## On finishing

-> *"Everything will be ok in the end.
-If it’s not ok, it’s not the end."
--- vox populi*

 > *"If you’re going to try, go all the way.
 Otherwise, don’t even start."
 -- Charles Bukowski [1920]*

-Starting is fun but success belongs to finishers.
+Starting is fun, but success belongs to finishers.

 Going halfway is a waste.
-Before you start something, figure out to finish it.

-When the end finally comes, it comes quickly.
-Nothing ends poetically.
-It ends and we turn it into poetry.
-All that blood was never once beautiful.
-It was just red.
+Before starting anything, figure out how to finish it.
+When the end comes, it comes quickly.

 > *"Ultimately the only peace and security you can hope for from your enemies is their disappearance." (...)
 "You finished ahead of time, that means you forgot something." (...)
 "There are lots of overnight tragedies.
-There are rarely overnight miracles."
+There are rarely overnight miracles." (...)
+"Everything will be ok in the end.
+If it’s not ok, it’s not the end."
 -- vox populi*

 > *"All cruelty springs from weakness."